AbeHandler/SpringRA/README.md

 ### A Review of the Attention Economy for Information Systems Research

+_Are people rationally allocating their attention to deal with boredom or seek entertainment.
+Or are their brains being fracked by the technology firms against their will?_

 ## Overview

 - This document describes a project plan for Spring 2026 for a graduate research assistant from the Leeds School of Business.